 What Are Some Generalized Anxiety Disorder Treatment Options?

-People with GAD can find successful treatment with therapy, medicine, or both.
+People with generalized anxiety disorder can find successful treatment with therapy, medicine, or both.
 In particular, cognitive behavioral therapy (CBT) can help the individual learn other avenues of thought.
 They can also learn how to respond to different settings that cause them to worry.
-An individual with GAD may find that a support group for anxiety is helpful, too.
+An individual with generalized anxiety disorder symptoms may find that a support group for anxiety is helpful, too.
 They may find they are able to relate to others in the group who experience the same type of worrying behavior and share ways to cope.

 The amount of stress and worry that generalized anxiety disorder stirs up can feel crippling.
 But with a provider’s care, including the coping strategies and management techniques they can introduce, generalized anxiety disorder can be managed.
 And you can get back to living a better life.